+Kids and Company - Together for Safety, developed at the National Center for Missing and Exploited Children, may be used to present to children in all grades.
 Skills training will be offered to students and staff, as appropriate, in social interaction, problem solving, coping, communication, resisting peer influence, substance abuse prevention, understanding values, respect for individual differences, countering bias, anger management, conflict resolution, and peer mediation.
 Instruction and skills training can be effectively combined using interactive and engaging learning strategies.
-Training opportunities will be communicated through building-level publications such as newsletters and handbooks.
+A grade-level training matrix for student training will be developed by the Principal and will be reviewed annually.
+A schedule of training, opportunities will be communicated through building-level publications such as newsletters, and handbooks.